 Now, how about that offer to wander around the estate?

-He stepped out into gorgeous gardens, which had looked easy enough on the eye during his approach by skimmer, and now seemed more than pleasant.
-The jewelled buds and fruits, the ornate stems, the undulating sweep of greenish blue sward and the glittering bulges of the red and gold and orange shrubs all combined in a hypnotic swirl about his winding path.
-Before long he found himself hankering for blinkers to moderate the profusion -
+undulating sweep of greenish blue sward, the glittering bulges of red, gold and orange shrubs all combined in a hypnotic swirl about his winding path.
+Before long he almost wished he had blinkers to moderate the profusion.

-Then he noticed a man some yards off with a spade, digging a border.
-Beside him some saplings, awaiting plantation, lay across a wheelbarrow.
+Then, having noticed a man some yards off with a spade, digging a border, with some saplings awaiting plantation which lay across a wheelbarrow, Nyav decided to approach.
 May as well keep in tune with what backgrounders are thinking.

-As he approached, the fellow straightened up and his rugged mien was enlivened by his evident curiosity - evidently, new of the visitor had already been spread around the estate.
-"Daon Nyav!
-Welcome!" he enthused.
+As he approached, the fellow straightened, his rugged mien enlivened by his evident curiosity.
+News of the visitor must already have spread around the estate.
+"Daon Nyav!" he enthused.
 "I am Zaktik, Cultivator of the Fourth Section.
 Welcome to the garden of Aonstaggana."

-"I have never seen anything like this," Nyav remarked, waving around.
+"I have never seen anything like this," Nyav remarked.

-Zaktik nodded, "Aonstaggana is a sight to behold, no question.
+Zaktik nodded, "It is a sight to behold, no question.
 I'm grateful you've noticed my corner!"

 "A peaceful solace," probed Nyav, "for a busy master?"

-Intelligence glittered in the gardener's face as he opened his mouth - but then suddenly he became distracted.
+Intelligence glittered in the gardener's face.
+He opened his mouth - but then he became suddenly distracted.

-Nyav, following the man's upward glance, beheld a scudding cloud, shaped like a spear or an arrow.
+Nyav, following the man's upward glance, beheld a cloud shaped like a spear or an arrow.
 The barbed scudder was gaining in density as it slid towards the zenith.
-Clearly identifiable (though their species identity is blurred) as one of the predatory clouds of Ooranye, it had decelerated to the point at which it was about to swoop.
+Clearly identifiable as one of the predatory clouds of Ooranye (though their species identity is blurred), this one had decelerated to the point at which it was about to swoop.

 Zaktik drew a control-tablet from his cloak and pointed it, not up but horizontally.
-A nearby shrub suffered an immediate commotion.
-Out of its glossy leaves poked a dozen stems.
-They twisted up to aim at the cloud.
+Immediately a nearby shrub, as if suddenly awakened, suffered commotion: out of its glossy leaves poked a dozen stems that twisted up to aim at the cloud.

 Zaktic then depressed a button which caused the stems to hiss and spurt laser fire.
-(Just like an anti-aircraft battery, commented the Terran alter ego sloshing in the bilges of Nyav's brain.)
+(Just like an anti-aircraft battery, sloshed the Terran alter ego in the bilges of Nyav's brain.)

-"You have to pre-empt them," the gardener cheerfully remarked, pressing another button; the laser stems retracted.
+"You have to pre-empt them," the gardener cheerfully remarked, pressing another button which caused the laser stems to retract.
 "That's that.
-Well, you were lucky, Daon N-Y!
-One can go days without seeing such action."
+Well, you were lucky, Daon N-Y. One can go days without seeing such action."

-"It seems you're ready when the moment comes," commented Nyav.
+"It seems you're ready when the moment comes."

 Guessing that this meant to go scavenging or treasure-hunting in Fyaym's perpetual unknown, Nyav said thoughtfully, "Like the gang he rescued me from, in fact.
 They, or so I reckon, were - " he raised his brows - "'out on a haul'."